Coronavirus (COVID-19): symptoms and testing

 What to do if you experience symptoms

-If you’re currently experiencing new or worsening symptoms within the last 48 hours, complete a COVID-19 Self-assessment to book a test.
+If you’re currently experiencing new or worsening symptoms within the last 48 hours, book a COVID-19 test.

 You can get tested for COVID-19 even if you don’t have symptoms.
 Or only have mild symptoms.
 Testing is available throughout the province.